 But as impressive as our accomplishments may be, it is troubling to consider what we appear determined not to do, that is, feed the hungry, clothe the naked, shelter the homeless, and care for the sick, despite the fact that, in our anything-is-possible era, such human suffering is easily assuaged.
-Which begs the question, Why, then, do we not do so?
+Which begs the question, Why, then, have we not done so?
 Lack of money is the usual excuse, but the real answer lies elsewhere.

 Nonsense.
 This game is rigged.
 The truth is that hard work, conscientiously and honestly performed, is no guarantee of success.
 There is, in fact, considerable evidence to support the belief that the reverse is true, that in our competitive, financially controlled economic system the decent, hard-working people are the ones who get screwed, while those who are devious and manipulative and clever enough to figure out ways to advantage themselves within the workings of this labyrinthine financial system, and its complex rules, with a bit of good luck thrown in, are the ones who walk off with the spoils.
 If they are born at the right time and in the right place or marry into the right family; if they hire the top lawyers, accountants, and investment advisors; if they learn how to execute a leveraged buyout, downsize a corporation, cook the books, lobby the Congress, bribe the authorities, romance the bankers, devise exotic financial instruments, and trade stocks on insider information, then the numbers in their bank accounts, their scores, will keep rising: five million, a hundred million, five hundred million, a billion, three billion.
 It is never enough, and the bigger the number, the more extravagant the praise.
-As the faces of these masters of the universe appear on the covers of Fortune, Forbes, and Business Week magazines, and their successes are glorified and their lifestyles admired in glowing profiles on the pages within, the workers who made it all possible struggle to stay financially afloat.
+As the faces of these masters of the universe appear on the covers of Fortune, Forbes, and Bloomberg Business Week magazines, and their successes are glorified and their lifestyles admired in glowing profiles on the pages within, the workers who made it all possible struggle to stay financially afloat.

-Nevertheless, birthing billionaires appears to be moneyism’s proudest achievement, or so it would seem from comments by Steve Forbes, Editor-in-Chief of Forbes magazine (that self-proclaimed capitalist tool).
+Nevertheless, birthing billionaires appears to be moneyism’s proudest achievement, or so it would seem from comments by Steve Forbes, Editor-in-Chief of Forbes magazine (that self-proclaimed “capitalist tool”).